cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Identified fiscal sponsor that can accept payments such as from sponsorships and pay out expenses
 * [ ] Agree to offer (at minimum) 3 complimentary tickets to increase diversity for the event
 * [ ] Agree to use Cloud Native Community Groups for registration, scheduling, and event website
+* [ ] Reviewed the [Bevy Virtual Conference Overview](https://training.cmxhub.com/p/how-to-run-a-virtual-conference), the full course can be had for free upon request
 * [ ] Agree to use SM Apply for CFP
 * [ ] Event date and time has been chosen
 * [ ] Agree that there will not be an all male speaker lineup